ENDSPECIESISM_gorilla_mouse_chicken_No_Text_copyrights_shade_crop-scaled.jpg

 What is speciesism?

-Have you ever wondered how someone can be moved to tears by a news story about an abused dog, but not be affected by eating a bucket of chicken wings that caused several birds to suffer and die?
-And why some people think it's okay to eat pigs, but that it's grotesque to eat dogs?
+Have you ever wondered how someone can be moved to tears by a news story about an abused dog, yet remain unaffected when eating a bucket of chicken wings—knowing that many birds suffered and died?
+Or why some think it’s okay to eat pigs but find eating dogs grotesque?

-The reason for this is speciesism.
-Speciesism is a misguided belief that one species is more important than another.
-You may be familiar with terms such as racism and sexism, which refer to discrimination based on ethnicity or gender.
-In the same way, speciesism is the term for discrimination based on species.
-Many people do not realize that they are speciesist because this way of thinking is deeply rooted in our society—but speciesism has many negative consequences.
+The reason is speciesism.
+Speciesism is the mistaken belief that one species is more important than another.
+Just as terms like racism and sexism denote discrimination based on ethnicity or gender, speciesism is discrimination based on species.
+Many don’t realize they are speciesist because this mindset is deeply embedded in our society—but speciesism has many harmful consequences.

 How speciesism affects us

-From an early age, most people are conditioned to regard certain species as worthy of care and compassion and others as unworthy—all based on arbitrary human preferences.
-Consciously or unconsciously, parents, teachers, the media, and other influences send children the message that puppies and kittens are “friends,” cows and chickens are “food,” and rats and mice are “pests.”
-Most children are also taught that human desires, needs, and interests always trump the desires, needs, and interests of all other species.
+From a young age, most people are conditioned to see certain species as worthy of care and compassion, and others as unworthy—all based on arbitrary human preferences.
+Consciously or not, parents, teachers, the media, and other influences teach children that puppies and kittens are “friends,” cows and chickens are “food,” and rats and mice are “pests.”
+Most children also learn that human wants, needs, and interests always trump those of other species.

-As a result, we learn to ignore our own conscience, which tells us that it is wrong to mistreat others.
-We convince ourselves that we have the "right" to lock animals up in laboratories, experiment on them, and kill them because it can help humans.
-We delude ourselves that it is okay to eat ice cream made from cow's milk because our desire for dessert outweighs a mother cow's right to nurse and care for her calf.
-That it is okay to steal sheep's wool for sweaters and scarves and ducks' feathers for pillows.
-That it is acceptable to keep orcas in barren tanks for profit and "entertainment," and that the joy we get from casting a hook into the water to catch fish outweighs the pain inflicted on them when they are pierced in the lip and pulled into an environment where they cannot breathe.
-Humans use speciesism to try to justify every conceivable form of cruelty.
+As a result, we learn to ignore our own conscience telling us that mistreatment of others is wrong.
+We convince ourselves that we have the "right" to lock animals in laboratories, experiment on them, and kill them because it can help humans.
+We tell ourselves it’s okay to eat ice cream made from cow’s milk because our craving outweighs a mother cow’s right to nurse her calf.
+That it’s acceptable to steal sheep’s wool for sweaters and scarves and ducks’ feathers for pillows.
+That it’s fine to keep orcas in barren tanks for profit and "entertainment," and the pleasure we get from hooking fish means more than the pain caused when they’re pierced through the lip and dragged into an environment where they can't breathe.
+Humans use speciesism to justify every imaginable form of cruelty.

-In his groundbreaking book Animal Liberation, philosopher Peter Singer defines speciesism as "a prejudice or preconceived attitude in favor of members of one's own species and against members of other species."
-But it is also speciesist to treat one animal's life as more valuable than another animal's.
-A particularly disturbing example of this is when animal shelters hold fundraisers to help dogs and cats by serving meat from cows, pigs, or chickens.
-This makes as much sense as running over a kindergarten class on the way to volunteer at a senior center.
+In his groundbreaking book Animal Liberation philosopher Peter Singer defines speciesism as “a prejudice or bias in favor of the interests of members of one’s own species and against those of members of other species.”
+But it’s also speciesist to treat one animal’s life as more valuable than another’s.
+A disturbing example is when animal shelters fundraise to help dogs and cats by serving meat from cows, pigs, or chickens.
+It’s as senseless as running over a kindergarten class on the way to volunteer at a senior center.

 What can we do?

-All animals deserve equal attention, regardless of what humans think of them.
-Although most of us have been steeped in speciesism throughout our lives, we can—and must—overcome this destructive mindset.
+All animals deserve equal attention, regardless of human opinions about them.
+Even though most of us have been steeped in speciesism our entire lives, we can—and must—overcome this destructive mindset.

-We can start right now by changing the way we talk about other species.
-Animals are thinking and feeling beings—so we should not refer to them in the same way we refer to inanimate objects such as old chairs or boots.
-Instead of calling an animal "it," use "he" or "she."
-And we can avoid using sayings that are derogatory to other species or make light of their suffering.
+We can begin right now by changing how we talk about other species.
+Animals are sentient, thinking beings—we shouldn’t refer to them like inanimate objects such as old chairs or boots.
+Instead of calling an animal “it,” use “he” or “she.”
+And we can stop using idioms that demean other species or trivialize their suffering.

-Rejecting speciesism also means that we must take an objective look at our personal choices and change those that harm animals.
-One of the best places to start is by expressing our disapproval of animal testing by only buying products that have not been tested on animals and by only donating to charities that never fund or conduct animal testing.
-Removing animal products from our plates by becoming vegan is also fundamental, and Dyrenes Alliance plenty of resources to help us—just sign up for our 22-day vegan challenge, VeganerUdfordringen.
-When we begin to see other species as sentient beings and individuals, we will not want to exploit them for their skin, fur, down, or wool, so we will choose animal-free clothing, just as we will entertain ourselves in humane ways instead of patronizing circuses and zoos.
+Rejecting speciesism also means objectively examining our personal choices and changing those that harm animals.
+One of the best places to start is by opposing animal testing—only buy products not tested on animals and donate only to charities that never fund or conduct animal experiments.
+Removing animal foods from our plates by becoming vegan is also fundamental, and Dyrenes Alliance offers plenty of resources to help—just sign up for our 22-day vegan challenge, VeganerUdfordringen.
+When we start recognizing other species as fellow beings and individuals, we won’t want to exploit them for their skin, fur, feathers, or wool; we’ll choose animal-free clothing, and we’ll entertain ourselves in humane ways instead of supporting circuses and zoos.

-It is time to recognize that all sentient beings deserve to be treated with respect and compassion.
-We can reject speciesism and act with integrity and consistency toward all living beings, and the first step is to acknowledge that all animals have the right to live without being exploited by humans.
+It’s time to acknowledge that all sentient beings deserve to be treated with respect and compassion.
+We can reject speciesism and act with integrity and consistency toward all living beings—and the first step is recognizing every animal’s right to live free from human exploitation.

-"If I could get everyone in the world to watch one movie, I would have them watch EARTHLINGS."
+"If I could have everyone in the world watch one film, it would be EARTHLINGS."

 - Peter Singer, author of Animal Liberation

-EARTHLINGS is a 2005 documentary film about humanity's total dependence on animals for economic purposes.
-The film is divided into five chapters (pets, food, clothing, entertainment, and scientific research) and is narrated by Joaquin Phoenix, with music by Moby, and written, produced, and directed by Shaun Monson.
+EARTHLINGS is a 2005 documentary about humanity’s total reliance on animals for economic purposes.
+The film is divided into five chapters (pets, food, clothing, entertainment, and scientific research), narrated by Joaquin Phoenix, with music by Moby, and written, produced, and directed by Shaun Monson.